pflanze/stoical-mentoring/README.md

 Send a mail with subject "STOICAL mentoring" to Christian Jaeger
 <ch@christianjaeger.ch> if you'd like to be notified when there are
 news.
-(If you've got a Github account you could also enable notifications on this repo.)
+(If you've got a Github account you could instead enable notifications on this repo.)

 I'm currently planning to do the sessions via Jitsi meet, and